 Phase-in: The new version is introduced in the Peppol Governance Framework as an upcoming rule set and relevant parties start preparing for its implementation, adjusting their internal processes and systems if necessary.

-Switch-over: The new policy or procedure comes into effect, and the old version becomes obsolete.
+Switch-over: The new policy comes into effect, and the previous version becomes obsolete.

 The migration plan must contain the above steps as a minimum, clearly identifying what is expected of implementing parties at the beginning and end of each step and what are the time periods between milestones that delineate the beginning and end of each step.
 Migration plans may contain more steps if relevant and appropriate.

-Removing a policy or procedure
+Removing a Policy

-A governance policy or procedure may be removed from the Peppol Governance Framework and its effect may be discontinued in the Peppol Network.
+A governance policy may be removed from the Peppol Governance Framework and its effect may be discontinued in the Peppol Network.

-Removal is decided on the basis of an RFC submitted by a member or by the Managing Committee and approved by the APP CMB, after consultation with the Coordinating Committee and the relevant Communities.
+Removal is decided on the basis of an RFC submitted.

-An RFC to remove a policy or procedure from the Peppol Governance Framework shall be processed and decided upon according to the provisions set out in this Policy and will be subject to the same rules for escalation.
+An RFC to remove a policy from the Peppol Governance Framework shall be processed and decided upon according to the provisions set out in this Policy.

 Sufficient lead time for the removal of a Policy must be foreseen.

-Upon completion of the plan for removal, the policy or procedure shall no longer appear within the Peppol Governance Framework and its further use shall be prevented by suitable means, if needed.
+Upon completion of the plan for removal, the policy shall no longer appear within the Peppol Governance Framework and its further use shall be prevented by suitable means, if needed.

-Timeline for consultation and implementation
+Timeline for Consultation and Implementation

-The table below defines the time that must be allocated for:
+The following table defines the time that must be allocated for:

-consultation with members on proposals for changes to an existing policy or procedure as outlined in section 2.3.4 above, and
+consultation with members on proposals for changes to an existing policy as outlined in section 2.4.3, and

-Implementation of resolutions to RFCs into (a new release of an existing policy or procedure as outlined in section 2.3.2 above.
+Implementation of resolutions to RFCs into a new release of an existing policy.
 This timing is not related to the time needed for the implementation of the provisions contained in a new policy or procedure, which will be defined in the relevant migration plan.